sunmeng0421/lessons-learned/how-to-launch-ecommerce-website .md

 Before CBS, I was a digital marketing manager at a Fortune 500 transportation company, my role is to lead a e-commerce website launch.
 As a business manager, I worked closely with my counterpart - Director of IT platform to launch a website which sells over 10,000 trucks online.
-The project was successfully luanched within deadline and I found there are particularly important learnings we can take from th Digital Literacy Class.
+The project was successfully launched within deadline and I found there are particularly important learnings we can take from th Digital Literacy Class.

 1) Project Definition Stage